superdweebie/dojoModule/README.md

 ## Installation

-Recursive clone:
+You can add this as a submodule to your own .git repository:

     cd /to/your/project/directory
-    git clone --recursive git://github.com/superdweebie/DojoModule vendor/DojoModule

-Or you can add this as a submodule to your .git repository:

-    cd /to/your/project/directory
     git submodule add git://github.com/superdweebie/DojoModule  vendor/DojoModule

+Then fetch the dojo submodules with:

+    cd vendor/DojoModule
+    git submodule update --init

-### Mkae public files accessable
+### Make public files accessable
-Copy or symlink all the files in the DojoModule/public/js directory into your applications public/js directory
+Copy or symlink all the files in the DojoModule/public/js directory into your application public/js directory

 ## Configuration

 Open `/config/application.config.php` and add 'DojoModule' to the 'modules' parameter to register the module within your application.

-Copy the from the module, move `config/module.dojomodule.global.config.php.dist` to your `/config/autoload` directory.
+Copy the from the module, move `config/module.dojomodule.global.config.php.dist` to your `/config/autoload` directory, and remove the `dist` suffix.

 Open module.dojomodule.global.config.php and uncomment any modules you want to use.